Prosecutors and courts

 - Courts should not indulge in ‘victim-blaming’ when directing juries in criminal cases or making judgements over civil compensation to the extent that it plays a part in downgrading, sentencing, acquittal and lower insurance payouts.

 - Coroners should ask witnesses relevant questions and/or permit relevant questions to be asked during inquest hearings.

-- Coroners should be more strongly encouraged to make Rule 43 reports on actions needed to prevent future road deaths.
+- Coroners should take their duty to write ‘Preventing Further Deaths’ reports seriously to highlight actions needed to prevent future road fatalities.